 Ingredients

-- 1 pound lean ground turkey, or ground beef
+- 1 pound Italian sausage, or ground beef or ground turkey

 - 1 small onion, chopped